abdlrahman-l/manskuy-components/README.md

 # manskuy-components
-This repo is contains dumb components that following atomic design
+This mono-repo is contains dumb components that following atomic design